| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 The function computes histograms and forms the reduced-sample

-This is efficient if the lengths of o
+This is efficient if the lengths of o, cc, d

 (i.e. the number of observations) is large.